 Apple is the best phone maker in terms of provide long-term software support.
 It offers between 4 and 5 years of software updates, which seems generous until considering that Apple typically sells its phone models for 3 years, with a $100 discount in the second year and a $200 discount in the third year.
 People buying an iPhone in its third year of production are still paying as much as an upper mid-range Android phone, but getting fewer years of software support.
 While the iPhone may be better than the typical Android phone in terms of providing software updates, Apple has been the mobile industry’s leader in terms of promoting planned obsolescence.
 The original iPhone in 2007 was the first phone to use a sealed case and a non-removable battery (except for the $5000 Vertu Constellation in 2006 that hardly anyone bought).
 Apple has introduced all sorts of malicious practices that limit the lifespan of their phones, including using custom pentalobe screws to prevent users from fixing their phones, software updates that refuse to work with 3rd party repairs, seizing imported parts as so-called “counterfeits”, “unauthorized” batteries showing ominous warnings, prohibiting recyclers from refurbishing iPhones and reusing their parts, and slowing down the processor of older iPhones.
 These Apple policies make it hard to recommend iPhones to people who want to own their phones for a long time.

-Most Android phones use an integrated mobile system-on-a-chip (SoC) which provides the CPU, GPU, VPU, DSP, ISP, NPU, WiFi, Bluetooth, cellular baseband, GNSS and USB controller.
+Most Android phones use an integrated mobile system-on-a-chip (SoC) which provides the CPU, GPU, VPU, DSP, ISP, NPU, WiFi, Bluetooth, cellular baseband, GNSS, USB controller and charge controller.
 An SoC, such as the Qualcomm Snapdragon, Mediatek Helios, Samsung Exynos, Hisilicon Kirin, UNISOC or Xiaomi Surge, is typically only manufactured for 1 to 2 years and only provides firmware and driver updates for 2 to 3.5 years.

-In contrast, the Librem 5 uses 5 separate chips (i.MX 8M Quad, RS9116, BM818 or PLS8, Teseo-LIV3F and WM8962) to provide the same functionality as the mobile SoC used in the typical Android phone.
+In contrast, the Librem 5 uses 6 separate chips (i.MX 8M Quad, RS9116, BM818 or PLS8, Teseo-LIV3F, WM8962 and bq25895) to provide the same functionality as the mobile SoC used in the typical Android phone.
 (Actually the Librem 5 has less functionality since it doesn’t have an DSP, ISP or NPU, which are found in most mobile SoC’s, although those features will be added in the future Fir batch.)

 No Android phone currently on the market can hope to match the longevity of the Librem 5’s support, which gives the phone a special advantage in the marketplace.
 For consumers who are concerned about the economic and environmental costs of throwing away a phone every 2 years, the Librem 5’s promise of lifetime updates makes it uniquely attractive over existing phones.
 An essential part of that longevity was Purism’s decision to create Phosh, because it will reduce the long-term maintenance costs of the phone for Purism.